abeakkas/ipho-unofficial.org/src/README.md

 ## Assumptions

+CSV files don't actually obey CSV format.
+They are literally "comma separated values".
+Thus, names should not include commas.

 ##### database/estudiantes.csv:
 * Ordered first by year then by rank.
 * Don't assume ranks are numbers.
 They can be in two forms: 1234 or >=1234